Mineral oil hydrocarbons in food

 - 2 mg/kg for fats/oils or foods with >50% fat/oil.

-But these limits are not set in EU law.
+But these limits are not currently set in EU law.
 The EU now intends to reinforce these limits by putting maximum levels in law.
-This is expected to increase the food industry’s monitoring of MOAH.

 Actions

-There are many potential sources of mineral oil hydrocarbons, and testing for them is complex.
-Suppliers of food in all sectors should increase monitoring of MOAH to identify any presence in their products.
-When MOAH or MOSH are identified in food, suppliers should check all steps of the supply process, identify the sources, and develop measures to avoid further contamination.
-For further guidance on analysing MOAH and preventing their presence in foods, see the AGRINFO Guide.
+Suppliers of food sectors included in Table 1 in particular should increase monitoring of MOAH to identify any presence of these substances in their products.
+When MOAH are identified in food, suppliers should check all steps of the supply process, identify the sources of contamination, and develop measures to avoid further contamination of their production.

 Timeline